-- 2. In Visual Studio, right-click in the Visual Studio Toolbox, and then click Add Tab.
-For the tab name, enter Sitecore. - 3.
+- Right-click in the Visual Studio Toolbox, and then click Add Tab.
+For the tab name, enter Sitecore. - 2.
 In the Visual Studio Toolbox, drag the Sitecore controls from the General tab onto the Sitecore tab.

 To remove the Sitecore controls from the Visual Studio toolbox: